google/koladata/docs/api_reference.md

   An iterable of present STRING DataItems.
 The output is the concatenation of these string chunks.</code></pre>

+### `kd.json_stream.filter_json(input_chunks, field_to_extract)` {#kd.json_stream.filter_json}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Extracts requested field from streamed JSON.

+It automatically fixes some errors in the input stream: replaces single quotes with double quotes, quotes unquoted keys and values, handles linebreaks in string literals.
+Also removes all spaces and linebreaks outside of string literals.

+Args:
+  input_chunks: An iterable of STRING DataItems with JSON fragments.
+  field_to_extract: JSONPath string (e.g. &#34;$.docs[*].name&#34;), specifies a field
+    to extract from the input stream.
+Only subset of JSONPath features is supported.
+List index can be specified only as `[*]`.

+Returns:
+  An iterable of STRING DataItems.
+Each value is a JSON corresponding to the given JSONPath.</code></pre>

 ### `kd.json_stream.get_array_nth_value(input_chunks, /, *, n)` {#kd.json_stream.get_array_nth_value}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Extracts the `n`th element from all top-level JSON arrays.